 - 60% of students have delayed purchasing textbooks until they’ve received their financial aid.

-Using open textbooks in the classroom can help alleviate the burden of textbook costs for students and provide faculty with content that can be customized for their course.
-Open textbooks are complete and authentic, adopted by many faculty across the country, and licensed to be freely used, edited, and distributed.
+Open textbooks can help alleviate the burden of textbook costs for students and provide faculty with content that can be customized for their course.
+Open textbooks are complete and authoritative, adopted by many faculty across the country, and licensed to be freely used, edited, and distributed.

 Attend the Open Textbook Workshop and Textbook Review – a two hour session where you can discover open textbooks in your field.
 After the workshop, you will be asked to write a short review of an open textbook.
 Your review will benefit other faculty considering open textbooks.
 You’ll receive a $200 stipend for your participation and a written review.

 What: Open Textbook Workshop and Textbook Review

 Who: The workshop will be led by WVU Librarians Hilary Fredette and Martha Yancey.

 Please submit your application here by February 28th.
 Capacity is limited and open textbooks are not available for all subjects.
 Preference is based on textbook subject availability.

 If you have questions about this workshop or open textbooks, please contact Martha Yancey, Chair of the WVU Libraries Open Educational Resources committee, at 304-293-5039 or Martha.Yancey@mail.wvu.edu.
 You can also visit the open textbook webpage for more information about our initiatives.

 Attribution Sarah Cohen and David Ernst/CC BY 4.0